-Both the SX420 and the P950 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the P950 followed on from the Nikon P900.
+The P950 is a recent model that features in the current product line-up of Nikon.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Is the Canon SX420 better than the Nikon P950 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.